Alex-B09/ExpressionAmp/README.md

 ----------------------------

 ####Current status :
 The add operation is almost complete.

-The only thing left is to handle literals.
+Now working on non static shapes.

 ----------------------------
 ####What is working :

 Add matrices

 Add matrices to (single) variable

 ----------------------------